 Guinness World Record Attempt!

 Both businesses and individuals can help out.
 Did you know that you can do more than just collect tickets for me?
-I'm grateful for any and all help you can give me to accomplish this seemingly impossible goal.

 For those businesses and individuals who wish national exposure for assisting me with this project, you'll receive publicity--unless you request to remain anonymous.

-Would you like to help--there are many ways.
+***Would you like to help?
+There are many ways!***

 5. T-Shirts and/or magnetic banner for my vehicle: Need to have t-shirts designed and printed.
 Also need a magnetic banner that can be attached to my vehicle.
 If you wish to donate the designed, printed t-shirts and/or the magnetic banner, your business name, address, website, and telephone number will be posted on this website.
+You receive publicity on this website for the entire time I'm collecting 1 million tickets.

 6. In need of cell phone service donated by a business or individual.
 For example, if an individual has a telephone family plan and they haven't used all of the lines, you could donate one of the lines.
 You can have information on this website or remain anonymous.